BenoitAverty/oss.zenika.com/content/white-paper/understanding-software-licenses/index.md

 - Freedom to study the software (suppose access to the source code).
 - Freedom to modify the software and redistribute the modified versions.

-Free license works are not always available for free and you will often paid for associated services (development, warranties, support, etc.).
+Free license works are not always available for free and you will often pay for associated services (development, warranties, support, etc.).
 A work contaminated by a free license, which could initially be available only against payment, must be rebroadcast freely.

 > « Think Free as Free speech and not Free beer »
 >